konflux-ci/image-controller/README.md

 ---
 **NOTE**

-If your quay.io organization has free plan that does not allow setting repositories as private, then the error will be shown in `message` field of `image.redhat.com/image` annotation and the repository will remain public.
+Your quay.io organization plan should allow creation of private repositories.
-In such case, the only way to have private repository is to create it with `private` visibility parameter.
-It would be possible to change it to `public` later, but not vice versa.
+If your quay.io organization has free plan that does not allow setting repositories as private, then the error will be shown in `message` field of `image.redhat.com/image` annotation and the repository will not be created or will remain public.

 ---